-Dematerialised shareholders, other than "own name" dematerialised shareholders, who wish to attend the AGM must instruct their CSDP or broker to issue them with the necessary authority to attend.
-Should dematerialised shareholders, other than "own name" dematerialised shareholders, be unable to attend the AGM in person, but wish to vote by proxy, they must provide their CSDP or broker with their voting instructions in terms of the custody agreement entered into between them and their CSDP or broker.
+Dematerialised shareholders, other than "own name" dematerialised shareholders, who wish to attend the AGM must instruct their CSDP or broker to issue them with the necessary

 Shareholders who have dematerialised their shares, other than "own name" dematerialised shareholders, must inform their CSDP or broker of their intention to attend the AGM and request their CSDP or broker to issue them with the necessary letter of representations to attend or provide their CSDP or broker with their voting instruction should they not wish to attend the company's AGM in person.
 Such shareholders must not return this form of proxy to the transfer secretaries.